EldridgeMisnomer/NGen/README.md

 #generators which probably don't exist
 money = [$100, $200]

-#the dollar signs should be escaped like this:
+#the dollar-signs should be escaped like this:
 money2 = [\$100, \$200]

 ```